ASOHF/ASOHF.github.io/get_ASOHF.md

 - The source code of ASOHF.
 - An `./input_files` folder, which contains the compilation and the runtime parameters files.
-- An `./output_files` folder, where the catalogues will be saved.
+- An `./output_files` folder, where the catalogues and any other output files will be saved.

 ### Folder structure